eArmada8/gracesf_model_tool/README.md

 ## Usage:
 ### gracesf_export_model.py
 Double click the python script and it will search for all model files (decompressed .MDL files).
-Textures should be placed in a `textures` folder.
+Textures will be placed in a `textures` folder.

 **Command line arguments:**
 `gracesf_export_model.py [-h] [-t] [-d] [-o] mdl_file`